‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 “You have a really open [media] landscape where people like Joe Rogan can hustle,” says Professor Ben-Porath.
 “The incentive structure is built around rage rather than thoughtful engagement.
 At the same time, society’s values are changing” around what is acceptable and what is not.
 “Societies are not like atomic clocks.
 We change and evolve over time.”

-Wendy Zukerman, an Australian-American who hosts the show “Science Vs.,” said on her show this week that she’s not going to drop any new episodes unless they are focused on combating specific misinformation on Spotify.
+Wendy Zukerman, an Australian American who hosts the show “Science Vs.,” said on her show this week that she’s not going to drop any new episodes unless they are focused on combating specific misinformation on Spotify.

-But “Body of Evidence” – which uses vignettes, music, and man-on-the-street interviews to punctuate scientific debates – will go on as planned.
+But “Body of Evidence” – which uses vignettes, music, and person-on-the-street interviews to punctuate scientific debates – will go on as planned.

 For one thing, says Mr. Jarry, his audience is fairly small, so it would not be much of a protest if he removed the podcast.